Popcore/verisart/README.md

 }
 ```

-Currently only the email address must be specfied as the application will automatically set the transaction status to "pending".
+Currently only the email address can be specified as the application will automatically set the transaction status to "pending".

 The application will reponnd with a JSON object containing the certificates that belong to a user.
 Errors will be returned when trying the create a new trasaction for a certificate that already has a pending transaction.